-Bonus points if the animal's face is so much closer to the camera than the rest of its body is that it makes the animal's head look bigger in comparison to the body than it actually is.
+The animal's face is likely to be much closer to the camera than the rest of its body, which makes the animal's head look bigger in comparison to the body than it actually is.
 A wide angle lens is usually used to enhance this effect.

 - Happens in a lot of The BBC's Spy wildlife documentaries when the animal subjects start to get curious about the disguised cameras that are filming them.
 For instance, in one Polar Bears: Spy on the Ice episode, one of the cameras was disguised as a snowball, and the cubs kept approaching it and playing with it.